adcondev/my-learning-notes/RED2000/NOTES.md

 - I helped to setup some radio equipment for a server in a local hotel.
 It was a long day, but everything went fine.
 - I installed Grafana and Prometheus in the VPS.
 I will use them to monitor the containers and services running in the server.
 I will create dashboards and alerts for important metrics.
+- I advanced in the WebSocket POS printer daemon.
+I created the static files to represent the ticket template, data and configuration.
+For now, i will print in terminal that data through the local network into my console plus the simple printer test with fewer data and returning and acknowledgment to the client.
+- Printing queue is still pending, also the COM ports listing endpoint and other concurrent scenarios handling.

+- Today i worked on a pending chore about refactoring the ESCPOS package.
+I was around refactoring the commands and ensuring standardization across the package, and proper english in comments and documentation.
+- I will finish the mechanism control commands implementation.
+They are used to cut paper and open cash drawer.

 ---